 Pain and suffering is difficult to calculate since you can’t exactly add up someone’s mental suffering.
 However, there must be someway to determine what you’re owed, so the law uses a certain method for figuring out your pain and suffering “price.”

 Pain and suffering is often calculated by multiplying straightforward damages, such as medical bills, by a certain number (usually between one and five).
+A pain and suffering attorney can help you provide convincing proof for your damage claim.
 The multiplier will typically be higher as the severity of the injury increases.
 The judge or jury in your case will look at the facts and come up with a number based on what they think is most appropriate to compensate you for what you lost.
 They will look at factors like:

 - Whether you’ll be living with any permanent problems like disabilities or disfigurements